Recipe: Parsnip and Orange Spiced Cake

 What the world needs now, is cake, sweet cake.
 Looking for an unusual (but delicious) cake recipe for this season?
 Try GBBO winner Nadiya Hussain’s parsnip and orange spiced cake recipe.
-Nadiya is one of a host of big names fronting HomeSense’s Red Nose Day campaign shot by Rankin, and she’s released this recipe in support of the campaign.
+Nadiya originally released this recipe in support of the Red Nose Day campaign.

 Parsnip and Orange Spiced Cake Recipe